eddiezhaor/sys6018-competition-house-prices/README.md

 Karan Kant mainly worked on feature selection.

-He tested the performance for categorical data
+He tested the performance for categorical data.